mortenivar/Jed-modes/README.rust.txt

 The second variable, Rustc_Opts, is a space separated string of options to be passed to the rustc compiler.
 E.g. "-g -O"

-The third variable, Rust_Indentation_Style, is a string that may be set to any of the following values to enforce its corresponding indentation style:
+The third variable, Rust_Brace_Style, is a string that may be set to any of the following values to enforce its corresponding brace style:

    "gnu"      Style advocated by GNU
    "k&r"      Style popularized by Kernighan and Ritchie